ljuben997/sputnik/README.md

 **This will not work since the query satelite is defined outside the query's scope.**

-The parameter `schemaTypeName` is used for mapping the variables mainly to get the type name of the variable as defined in the API schema if the QuerySatelite is a variable object and the type name is different from the type name defined in the schema:
+The parameter `schemaTypeName` is used for mapping the variables mainly to get the type name of the variable as defined in the API schema **if the QuerySatelite is a variable object and the type name is different from the type name defined in the schema**:
 ```swift
 @QueryOperation
 struct UserQuery {